Gifted and Talented Education (GATE)

 Is your GATE identified student new to CVUSD?

-If your child was identified as GATE in another District, we need the following information to determine GATE eligibility in CVUSD.
+If your child was identified as GATE in another district, we need the following information to determine GATE eligibility in CVUSD.

-Qualification letter or notice of previous district GATE placement.
+Eligibility letter or notice of previous district GATE placement.

-Please send this information with a letter describing your student to:
+Please send this information to:

 Student Support Services